zhihuij/ganger/README.md

 Features
 --------

-Automatation: help you do some automate tasks, for example: deploy packages, start processes, stop processes and update deployments etc.
+**Automatation**: help you do some automate tasks, for example: deploy packages, start processes, stop processes and update deployments etc.
 (Note: deploy action *ONLY* support compressed binary executables(.tar.gz) currently.)

-Lifecycle management: you can start, stop, restart or update the target process.
+**Lifecycle management**: you can start, stop, restart or update the target process.

-Dependence management: we organize the package as a directed graph with no cycles, when a process of a package crashed or started, the processes of the package which depend on it will be notified.
-Automate action will operate on packages as the topological order of the dependence graph(or reverse order for actions similar to #stop#).
+**Dependence management**: we organize the package as a directed graph with no cycles, when a process of a package crashed or started, the processes of the package which depend on it will be notified.
+Automate action will operate on packages as the topological order of the dependence graph(or reverse order for actions similar to `stop`).

-Status monitor: monitor the target process's status.
+**Status monitor**: monitor the target process's status.

 Getting Started
 ---------------